Senior Bridget Murray thought she understood love.

 Until then, both the Kinsey Institute and Quantz’s class hope their efforts to document the experiences of Bloomington’s LGBT couples will foster tolerance and celebrate the progress made thus far.

-“As journalists, we have to tackle things that make you feel uncomfortable sometimes,” Quantz said.
-“But sitting down and talking to people for an hour or more, it’s hard not to see the humanity there.”
+“Sitting down and talking to people for an hour or more, it’s hard not to see the humanity there,” she said.